Geometric Uncertainty for Detecting and Correcting Hallucinations in LLMs: Experiments

 \subsection{Benchmarks and Baselines}

 We evaluate on five benchmarks covering both external and internal uncertainty: CLAMBER (ambiguous prompts), TriviaQA (short-form QA), ScienceQA (scientific reasoning), MedicalQA (high-stakes medical QA), and K-QA (real-world medical scenarios).
 These benchmarks span ambiguous queries, factual QA, and long-form medical domains.
 Dataset construction details are provided in Section \ref{appendix:expt-setup} of the Appendix.
-We compare our method with Semantic Volume \citep{li2025semantic}, Semantic Entropy \citep{farquhar2024detecting}, and P(true), which estimates the probability that a model's generated response is correct by directly asking the model itself to self-assess its confidence \citep{lin2023generating}.
+We compare our method with Semantic Volume \citep{li2025semantic}, Semantic Entropy \citep{farquhar2024detecting}, and P(true), which estimates the probability that a model's generated response is correct by directly asking the model itself to self-assess its confidence \citep{lin2024generatingconfidenceuncertaintyquantification}.

-\paragraph{Local Uncertainty Evaluation} We evaluate our local uncertainty quantification methods on the same datasets curated for the global Internal Uncertainty experiments.
+We evaluate our local uncertainty quantification methods on the same datasets curated for the global Internal Uncertainty experiments.
 We first filter each dataset to only contain questions where the set of sampled responses contains examples of both hallucinations and non-hallucinations.
 For each sample in the perturbed responses, we then compute the local uncertainty score using the archetypal reconstruction matrix $\mathbf{A}$ and embeddings $\mathbf{X}$.
+We compare our method with Degree and Eccentricity \citep{lin2024generatingconfidenceuncertaintyquantification}, which are based on graphs derived from pairwise response comparisons.
+We report $\Delta H$ and AUARC (Area Under the Accuracy--Rejection Curve).
+The latter is computed per question by ranking responses by uncertainty, progressively rejecting the top-$k$, measuring accuracy on the retained set, and averaging over all rejection rates ($k=0,\dots,n-1$).
+A random predictor yields AUARC equal to the base accuracy.